FloodShao/building_crowdsim_pr_test/doc/README.md

 ![human_goals](./figs/human_goals.png)

 ## FSM configuration (Global path plan)
+Basic introduction of two required files for Menge to configure the crowd simulation can be found in [menge_required_files](./menge_required_files.md)

 A *crowd_sim* panel is created in traffic-editor.
 You can define the configuration of the crowd simulation in this panel.
 Make sure you have updated all the human lanes and the "human_goal_set_name" for all the lane vertices first.
 ![crowd_sim_panel](./figs/crowd_sim_panel.png)